antmicro/kenning-pipeline-manager/README.md

 firefox ./pipeline-manager-demo/index.html
 ```

-You should get the graph view similar to [documentation's demo](https://antmicro.github.io/kenning-pipeline-manager/static-demo/sample).
+You should get a graph view similar to the one in the [documentation's demo](https://antmicro.github.io/kenning-pipeline-manager/static-demo/sample).

 ### Web application

-To build Pipeline Manager to work with an external application (like Kenning) run in the root directory:
+To build Pipeline Manager to work with an external application (like Kenning), in the root directory run:

 ```bash
 ./build server-app